particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-08-27

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### Canada 2G/3G sunset update 2025=08-20

 The [Canada 2G/3G sunset page](/reference/discontinued/cellular/canada-sunset/) has been updated with a warning that even if you continue to have 2G or 3G service, it may end at any time since it is past the sunset deadline.